 If you are interested in Electric Launched Sailplanes we have someone who can help you with the selection of power systems and planes for your level of expertise.

 The ORF's usually show up on Wednesdays between 10:00 o’clock and 11:00 o’clock and fly until about 3:00 o’clock (or longer).
 At 5:30 PM a group of working fellows show up to enjoy the early evening air.

 If you can not make the Wednesday flying sessions, you can contact one of the officers to see if there is any flying going on during the weekend (usually is) and if a trainer is available to help you get started.

 Support of Charities:

-The club members also participate in the Skymasters Christmas activity at the Ultimate Soccer Arena where a fund raiser is held each year for a local charitiable organization (the organization varies from year to year, in 2015 it was the Salvation Army and in 2014 it was the Lighthouse of Pontiac).
+- The club members also participate in the Skymasters Christmas activity at the Ultimate Soccer Arena where a fund raiser is held each year for a local charitiable organization (the organization varies from year to year.

 · Club Contests:

 Club Contests are held the first Sunday of the month depending upon weather and is a great venue to improve one’s flying skill, bond with fellow pilots and have fun.
 The club contests are low key but still competitive for those that need that sort of thing, We hold WLS (Winch Launched Sailplanes) combined with ALES (Altitude Limited Electric Sailplanes), DLG contest and now a new format contest called TALES.
 TALES is exciting and fun and information can be seen at TALES EVENT RULES and you can see the contest schedule HERE.

 On WLS/ALES contest days, planes will compete using these GUIDELINES.